 In 2007, the State of New Hampshire launched a progressive Regional Network System for alcohol and drug misuse prevention.
-The Greater Nashua Prevention Network also known as Beyond Influence was created through this statewide initiative to deliver comprehensive, multi-level, date driven, community based prevention to the Greater Nashua Region.
+The Greater Nashua Prevention Network, also known as Beyond Influence, was created through this statewide initiative to deliver comprehensive, multi-level, data driven, community-based prevention to the Greater Nashua Public Health Region (GNPHR).

 Beyond Influence believes that by promoting healthy choices and habits while simultaneously dispelling the common misconceptions surrounding drinking, smoking and substance use, we, as a community, will provide our population with the tools necessary to say ‘no’ and avoid the numerous pitfalls and dangers associated with substance use.

 Beyond Influence seeks to create an environment where all youth and young adults receive support from their families, social networks and communities to achieve their maximum potential.
 We serve and support the Greater Nashua Public Health Region.

 By engaging community members in a coordinated effort to promote behaviors that measurably improve the health and wellbeing of our youth and young adults, Beyond Influence seeks to prevent the abuse of alcohol, tobacco, and other drug and substances.
 Beyond Influence seeks the participation of individuals, organizations, businesses, schools, legal system representatives, teens, young adults and their families in a concerted effort to dispel misconceptions surrounding substance abuse and promote positive social norms among youth.
 Get involved and stay connected by following Beyond Influence on Facebook.